vippsas/vipps-developers/faqs/common-problems-faq.md

 The most common reasons are:

 1. Attempt at capturing a higher amount than the one that has been reserved:
-   The user has approved a payment in Vipps, but you attempt to charge more.
+   The user has approved a payment in the app, but you attempt to charge more.
 2. Attempt at capturing a payment that is not reserved:
-   The user has not approved the payment in Vipps.
+   The user has not approved the payment.

 All failed capture attempts get an error response from our API.
 The response contains the details of why the capture failed.